grafana/grafana-image-renderer/README.md

   * Prefer the Docker image with `--networking=host` passed to the Docker container.
   * If that is not fitting, prefer the standalone server.
-  * If that is not fitting, use the plugin.

 ### Docker image (recommended)